seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 reflected in the log-likelihood components and the management quantities.
 The parameter estimates in the "fit survey" scenario differ the most, as expected, particularly the estimate of the ADF&G pot survey catchability ($q$) (see Table \ref{tab:est_pars_all}).
-Also, the residuals for recruitment in the first size group are large for these runs, presumably because higher estimates of recruits in some years are required to match the observed biomass trends.
+Also, the residuals for recruitment in the first size group are large for these model runs, presumably because higher estimates of recruits in some years are required by the model to match the observed biomass trends.

-### c.
-Graphs of estimates.
 Selectivity estimates show some variability between models (Figure \ref{fig:selectivity}).
 Estimated recruitment is variable over time for all models and in recent years is well below average (Figure \ref{fig:recruitment}).
 Estimated mature male biomass on 15 February also fluctuates considerably (Figure \ref{fig:mmb}).
 Estimated natural mortality each year ($M_t$) is presented in Figure \ref{fig:M_t}.

-### d.
+### e.
 Evaluation of the fit to the data.
 The model fits to total male ($\ge$ 90 mm CL) trawl survey biomass tend to miss the recent peak around 2010 and is slightly above the 2017 value for the key sensitivities (Figures \ref{fig:trawl_survey_biomass}).
 All of the models fit the pot survey CPUE poorly (Figure \ref{fig:pot_survey_cpue}.
 For both surveys the standardized residuals tend to have